Blast at Thai factory shakes Bangkok airport, area evacuated | Business

 - Thailand

-A massive explosion at a factory on the outskirts of Bangkok early Monday shook an airport terminal serving Thailand's capital and prompted the evacuation of residents from the area.
+A massive explosion at a factory on the outskirts of Bangkok early Monday shook an airport terminal serving Thailand's capital, injured at least 11 people and prompted the evacuation of residents from the area, authorities said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)